VirgilSecurity/virgil-purekit-go/README.md

 ## Register Your Account
 Before starting practicing with the SDK and usage examples be sure that:
-- you have a registered passw0rd Account
+- you have a registered passw0rd account
-- you have a registered passw0rd Application
+- you have a registered passw0rd application
-- and you got your passw0rd application's credentials, such as: Application ID, Access Token, Service Public Key, Client Secret Key
+- and you have your passw0rd application's credentials, such as: Application Token, Service Public Key, Client Secret Key

 If you don't have an account or a passw0rd project with its credentials, please use the [passw0rd CLI](https://github.com/passw0rd/cli) to get it.